radanskoric/radanskoric.github.io/_tabs/cheatsheet.md

 title: Turbo 8 Cheat-sheet
 ---

-I am thrilled to introduce a compact, **printable A4 cheat-sheet** packed with essential information and quick references to help you use Turbo 8 to its fullest.
-This single-page guide is an indispensable resource to keep close at hand as you leverage the robust features of Turbo 8.
+This is a **printable A4 cheat-sheet** packed with essential information and quick references to help you use Turbo 8 to its fullest.
+This two-page guide is an indispensable resource to keep close at hand as you leverage the robust features of Turbo 8.

 ![The Turbo 8 cheat-sheet on my desk](/assets/img/turbo_cheatsheet_photo.jpeg)